oliverxchen/sqlean/README.md

 As much as possible, parsing should follow BQ syntax.
 However, the BQ docs do not provide a complete grammar.

+You should be able to determine from a node itself what the indentation level should be.
+In other words, you shouldn't need to look to the parent.
+This means that anything that should be printed in full on it's own line needs to be a tree and not a token.

 ### Thoughts

 How do we know what should have `indent_level = 0`?